alinex/node-mail/README.md

 # Default Email Templates
 # -------------------------------------------------
-This will extend/overwrite the allready existing setup within the code.
+# This will extend/overwrite the already existing setup within the code.
 default:
   # specify how to connect to the server
   transport: smtp://alexander.schilling%40mycompany.de:<PASSWORD>@mail.mycompany.de